Conexiotechnologies/conexio-firmware-sdk/samples/conexio_stratus/accelerometer/README.rst

 Building and Running
 ********************

-See the board documentation for detailed instructions on how to flash and get access to the console where acceleration data is displayed.
+See the `device documentation <https://docs.conexiotech.com/>`_ for detailed instructions on how to flash and get access to the console where acceleration data is displayed.

 Building on conexio_stratus